Yelfive/md-notes/Linux/Tcl.md

 Command stack level.

-If no `depth` given, it returns the depth of current command, or else it returns the `command name` and `arguments` of the stack.
+If no `depth` given, it returns the depth of current command, or else it returns the `command name` and `arguments` of the stack in list

 `?depth?` is a negative integer.